Stable, secure housing provides a platform for economic and social participation

 Stable and secure housing is the primary platform for connection to economic and social community life.
 High housing costs limits people’s opportunities more than any other factor.
 Increasing rents and house prices mean people struggle to stay housed, are forced to live in sub-standard homes or live far from jobs and services.
 Excessive housing costs make it difficult for them to cover other basic living costs.

-Whether by helping people find a job, engage in education or training, overcome family violence, avoid homelessness, manage chronic illness, avoid contact with the justice system or protect children from harm, safe and secure housing helps people overcome challenges and lift themselves out of poverty.
+Whether by helping people find a job, engage in education or training, overcome family violence, avoiding homelessness, or contact with the criminal justice system, SACOSS recongises that safe and securing housing enables people to overcome challenges and lift themselves out of poverty.

 Homelessness is largely an issue because people cannot find safe, secure affordable housing.
 There are 37.5 homeless people per 10,000 population in South Australia according to Homelessness Australia.
 A Productivity Commission report on Government services in 2016 found that 35% of South Australians on low incomes were experiencing housing stress.

 Providing more affordable housing in South Australia would assist in meeting the needs of people who are homeless or who are at risk of homelessness because there are limited or no housing options.

 SACOSS calls for a Community Housing Scheme